Basset Hound Puppies

 When is my puppy ready to be picked up?
 All puppies are ready at 8-10 weeks of age to travel to their new families.
 Pick up is in person in Red Bay, Alabama.

 Do you ship puppies?
 No. I will not ship any puppies.
-Ground transport can be arranged or most families fly here and pick up their puppy in person and carry them in cabin for the flight home.
+Flight Nanny or Ground transport can be arranged and some families fly here and pick up their puppy in person and carry them in cabin for the flight home.

 Will you take the dog back if I am no longer able to keep him/her?
 YES!
 I will always accept any Basset Hound bred here back to the kennel, no questions asked.
 We love each of our puppies and have never had any in shelters of any kind.
 Our Maple Street Bassets ALWAYS have a home here with us in Alabama.
 I microchip every single puppy to make sure they are never lost or without identification.